1 | Green tree python |

 This African snake regularly reaches 15 metres above ground, and rests there for hours with no worries.
 It rests so high that the forest floor ceases to exist, and its world consists purely of branches and beams of sunlight shining through.

-Blanding’s catsnake is mildly venomous, and moves by night.
-With less cones and more rods in their retina, they can navigate canopies 20 metres high in complete darkness.
-Blanding’s catsnakes also hunt while in the air, searching for birds and Angolan free-tailed bats.
-They also drop to the ground, but are easily most at home in branches, with a relatively thin body and long tail.
+Blanding’s catsnake (Toxicodryas blandingii) is mildly venomous, and moves by night.
+With less cones and more rods in their retina, creating increased sensitive to minute quantities of life, they can navigate canopies 20 metres high in complete darkness.
+Blanding’s catsnakes also hunt while in the air, searching for airborne prey like birds and Angolan free-tailed bats.
+They sometimes drop to the ground, but are easily most at home in branches, with a relatively thin body and elongated tail.

 7 | March’s palm pitviper |